Enjoying our puzzle hints?

 DUKE

-Definition: a title of nobility
+Definition: a title for a high-ranking noble

 GRAM